brzl-ca/brzl-website/README.md

 # ✨Bem vindos ao brzl.ca
 **Welcome to brzl.ca**: we have a version in en-ca in [here](readme-en-ca.md).
-Nesta pagina vaamos escrever em pt-br. ✌
+Nesta pagina vamos escrever em pt-br. ✌

 ## 👏Qual a nossa ideia?